LeonardWilleke/thesis-code/cases/oscillator-controlled/README.md

 ---

 {% note %}
-THis is an adaption of the [original oscillator tutorial](https://github.com/precice/tutorials/tree/master/oscillator).
+This is an adaption of the [original oscillator tutorial](https://github.com/precice/tutorials/tree/master/oscillator).
 Read how to get the case files in the [tutorials introduction](https://www.precice.org/tutorials.html).
 {% endnote %}

 ## Setup